Exact Thermal Eigenstates of Nonintegrable Spin Chains at Infinite Temperature: Degeneracy

 their superposition $(\ket{2;11,10}\pm i\ket{2;10,11})/\sqrt{2}$ is included in the eigenspace of translation with the momentum $k=\pm \pi/2$.
 Therefore, we investigate degeneracy of energy eigenvalues in the subspace of $k=\pi/2$.
 We set $h^z=1$, $J^{xx}=e$, $J^{xy}=\pi$, $J^{yx}=\ln 2$, $J^{yy}=\ln 3$, $J^{xzx}=\ln 5$, $J^{xzy}=\ln 7$, $J^{yzx}=\ln 11$, $J^{yzy}=\ln 13$, and $J^{zzz}=\ln 17$.
 By exact diagonalization, we numerically find that, at least for $N=8,12,16,20$, the eigenvalue $E=0$ is nondegenerate in the subspace of $k=\pi/2$.

 We also verify the nonintegrability of model~(\ref{eq:H_period2_11_NNN}).
 Because of the existence of $J^{zzz}$, model~(\ref{eq:H_period2_11_NNN}) is not mapped to a free fermionic (integrable) system by the Jordan-Wigner transformation.
 We confirm nonintegrability of model~(\ref{eq:H_period2_11_NNN}) by calculating the distribution of the ratio of consecutive level spacings, as in Fig.~\ref{fig:LevelSpacing_model1}.
-Figure~\ref{fig:LevelSpacing_NNN} plots the distribution constructed from energy eigenvalues in the eigenspace of translation $\hat{\mathcal{T}}$ and $\mathbb{Z}_{2}$ transformation $\bigotimes_{j=1}^{N}\hat{\sigma}_{j}^{z}$ with momentum $k=\pi/2$ and parity $\mathcal{P}=\pm 1$.
+Figure~\ref{fig:LevelSpacing_NNN} plots the distribution constructed from energy eigenvalues with eigenmomentum $k=\pi/2$ and parity $\mathcal{P}=\pm 1$.
+(Here the eigenmomentum $k$ is related to the eigenvalue of translation $\lambda$ as $\lambda=e^{-ik}$, and the parity $\mathcal{P}$ is the eigenvalue of $\mathbb{Z}_{2}$ symmetry $\bigotimes_{j=1}^{N}\hat{\sigma}_{j}^{z}$.)
 This plot is well described by the Gaussian unitary ensemble distribution~\cite{Atas2013} (dashed line) and well separated from the Poisson distribution~\cite{Atas2013} (dotted line), indicating the nonintegrability of the model.

 Note that, because the interference term between $\ket{2;11,10}$ and $\ket{2;10,11}$ does not affect the expectation values of local observables whose support size are less than $N/2$, any state described by a linear combination of $\ket{2;11,10}$ and $\ket{2;10,11}$ is locally indistinguishable from the maximally mixed state.